University Relations & Development

 Ron & Alexis Fowler

 Ron and Alexis wanted to invest in SDSU’s College of Business because they could see the potential for growing its reputation.
-Named endowments for department chairs, professorships and fellowships in the different business disciplines will help to recruit top-ranked faculty.
-Endowments that support student scholarships, stipends and study abroad opportunities will attract talented students to enroll in SDSU’s business school.
+Named endowments for department chairs, professorships and fellowships in the different business disciplines will help to recruit and retain top-ranked faculty.
+Endowments also serve as a catalyst to develop and expand signature programs and initiatives that create enriching academic and experiential learning opportunities for students.

 Ron and Alexis believe that principles of entrepreneurship, innovation and economic development are key to a thriving business environment.
 The couple also believes strongly in ethical leadership, and so the Fowler College of Business is focused on educating future business leaders who possess values such as trust, honesty, consideration and fairness, and who prioritize the dignity and rights of others.